kittykatattack/hexi/README.md

     destroyed: 1
   };

-  //Set its y position above the screen boundary. alien.y = 0 - alien.height;
+  //Set its y position above the screen boundary alien.y = 0 - alien.height;

-  //Assign the alien a random x position. alien.x = g.randomInt(0, 14) * alien.width;
+  //Assign the alien a random x position alien.x = g.randomInt(0, 14) * alien.width;

-  //Set its speed.
+  //Set its speed
   alien.vy = 1;

-  //Push the alien into the `aliens` array. aliens.push(alien);
+  //Push the alien into the `aliens` array aliens.push(alien);

-  //Set the `alienTimer` back to zero. alienTimer = 0;
+  //Set the `alienTimer` back to zero alienTimer = 0;

   //Reduce `alienFrequency` by one to gradually increase